gfunkmonk/deadjournal/_posts/2019/10/2019-10-21-the-shipping-forecast-in-python.md

 engine.save(source_mp3)
 ```

 So now we have the Shipping Forecast saved as a spoken word MP3 file.
 You might notice that the voice, although very natural sounding can have a bit of an [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley) effect.
-For example, I find the gale warnings sound a bit sarcastic, any mentions of gale force 8 sound a bit like Chris Morris, the use of the word "rain" sounds a bit strange, and for some reason Google appears to find *"Fair Isle"* a bit chuckleworthy!
+For example, I find the gale warnings sound a bit sarcastic, any mentions of gale force 8 sound a bit like Chris Morris on *The Day Today*, the use of the word "rain" sounds a bit strange, and for some reason Google appears to find *"Fair Isle"* a bit chuckleworthy!
 More about the voice later...

 ### Adding the the theme tune
-But hat would the Shipping Forecast be without having Ronald Binge's *Sailing By* to start it off?
+But what would the Shipping Forecast be without having Ronald Binge's *Sailing By* to start it off?
 What I wanted was to have an MP3 that started off with *Sailing By*, and then had the Forecast begin just as the song ended.
 After a bit of searching around, I settled on [PyDub](https://github.com/jiaaro/pydub) to do the deed.

 ```python
 from pydub import AudioSegment